jirvingphd/amazon-reviews-nlp-analysis/README.md

 We will use the text from the customer reviews to provide insights into customer preferences and provide recommendations on how to improve their product.

-#### Reference

-**Justifying recommendations using distantly-labeled reviews and fined-grained aspects** Jianmo Ni, Jiacheng Li, Julian McAuley
-*Empirical Methods in Natural Language Processing (EMNLP)*, 2019

-## Methods `[TO DO]`
-- For analysis and machine learning, we used a subset of the reviews.

-- EDA for Insights:
-    - Used spacy for preprocessing text for EDA
-    - Generated bar graphs of top bigrams, trigrams, and quadrams for
-- key relevant findings from exploritory data analysis for mod 1, will be more involved in future mod

-### Streamlit App Methods
-- Leveraged Hugging Face pre-trained BART transformers to summarize the 1,000+ reviews for each of the two groups.
-- Summaries from the transformer were then used as the context for ChatGPT for providing a final summary and recommendations.

-## Results

 #### WordClouds (Bigrams)
 <img src='images/05_wordclouds.png' width=90%>